Block & Leviton LLP Has Filed a Lawsuit Against Elon Musk for Securities Law Violations

-BOSTON, MA / ACCESSWIRE / April 25, 2022 / Block & Leviton LLP (www.blockleviton.com), a national securities litigation firm, announces that it has filed a class action lawsuit on behalf of shareholders of Twitter, Inc. TWTR common shares against Elon Musk for securities law violations.
+BOSTON, May 02, 2022 (GLOBE NEWSWIRE) -- Block & Leviton LLP (www.blockleviton.com), a national securities litigation firm, announces that it has filed a class action lawsuit on behalf of shareholders of Twitter, Inc. TWTR common shares against Elon Musk for securities law violations.
 The complaint was brought in United States District Court for the Southern District of New York and is captioned Rasella v.
 Elon Musk, No. 1:22-cv-03026 (S.D.N.Y.) and is brought on behalf of investors that incurred damages on their sales in Twitter common stock between March 24, 2022 and April 1, 2022, inclusive (the "Class Period").

 A class has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.